Should I See a Dentist?

 Signs that you need to see a dentist

-- Bleeding ‐ while brushing and flossing, bleeding is a sign of gum disease
+- Bleeding when brushing or flossing could be a sign of gum disease.

 -

-Bad breath ‐ an unpleasant odor in the mouth can be a sign of dry mouth, infection, poor dental hygiene, or health problems
+Bad breath can be a sign of dry mouth, infection, poor oral hygiene or health problems.

-- Many illnesses and diseases may cause bad breath: respiratory tract infections, postnasal drip, diabetes, liver and kidney problems, and chronic acid reflux.
+- Many conditions may cause bad breath.
+These may include but are not limited to respiratory tract infections, postnasal drip, diabetes, liver and kidney problems and chronic acid reflux.

 -

-Gum recession ‐ recession of gum tissue can be a sign of gum disease
+Gum recession can be a sign of periodontal disease.

-- Sores and blisters ‐ around the lip, cheeks, and tongue, these can be a sign of tooth infection or STD (sexually transmitted disease)
+- Sores and blisters around the lips, cheeks and tongue can be a sign of dental infection or a medical condition.

 Severe health issues can begin in the mouth and be a sign of a weakened immune system.
-Dental problems can lead to life-threatening complications or be the result of a health issue that has yet to be diagnosed.
-See your dentist if you are experiencing any abnormal symptoms.
+Dental problems can also lead to life-threatening complications or be the result of a health issue that has yet to be diagnosed.
+When these circumstances occur, your dentist and doctor may need to be partners in your care.
+It is important that you discuss any unusual symptoms with them.